ettec/open-trading-platform/README.md

 #### language overview

-All server side components are written in Golang, apart from the FIX Market Simulator which is written in Java.
+All server side components are written in Golang, apart from the FIX Market Simulator which is written in Java (historical reasons, i.e. it was the language I knew best when starting the project).

 The client is an SPA web application written in Typescript using the React library.